melisachuong/GxE_Depression/README.md

 # Relationship Matrices

 We have a realtively large sample with available genomic and trauma data ~150k, so this would mean we would be creating 150k by 150k matrices.
 This is not too difficult to compute, however, including these matrices into MLMs (downstream analyses) would be computationally exhaustive.
-So here, I create sub-samples based on geographical location of participants (geographical clusters).
+So here, we create sub-samples based on geographical location of participants (geographical clusters).

 Clusters:
 ![Geographical Clusters](GxE_Figures/Slide1.PNG)